Implement server-side support for mobile application management on Windows

 Integration with Windows Information Protection

 MAM on Windows takes advantage of built-in Windows Information Protection (WIP) policies to protect company data on the device.
-To protect user-owned applications on personal devices, MAM limits enforcement of WIP policies to enlightened apps and WIP-aware applications.
+To protect user-owned applications on personal devices, MAM limits enforcement of WIP policies to enlightened apps and WIP-aware apps.
 Enlightened apps can differentiate between corporate and personal data, correctly determining which to protect based on WIP policies.
 WIP-aware apps indicate to Windows that they do not handle personal data, and therefore it is safe for Windows to protect data on their behalf.

-To make applications WIP-aware, app developers need to include the following data in the app resource file:
+To make applications WIP-aware, app developers need to include the following data in the app resource file.

 // Mark this binary as Allowed for WIP (EDP) purpose MICROSOFTEDPAUTOPROTECTIONALLOWEDAPPINFO EDPAUTOPROTECTIONALLOWEDAPPINFOID BEGIN 0x0001 END